The Italian Nero surname is derived from the Italian word "nero," meaning "black;" as such it was likely originally a

 include Neri, Nero, Lo Nero, Lonero, Lanera, Neriti, Neretti, Nerini, Nerucci, Nerozzi, Neroni and many more.

 Prominent among members of the family was a group of 27 priests from the Nero family in Florence, who lived around the 14th century.
 The Neroni family, also of Florence, produced 20 priests from 1291 to 1431.
-Giovanni Neroni was Bishop of Volterra in 1450 and in 1461 Pope Pio II...
-Another 70 words (5 lines of text) are included under the topic Early Nero Notables in all our PDF Extended History products and printed products wherever possible.
+Giovanni Neroni was Bishop of Volterra in 1450 and in 1461 Pope Pio II granted him the position of Archbishop of Florence.
+Bernardo di...
+Another 60 words (4 lines of text) are included under the topic Early Nero Notables in all our PDF Extended History products and printed products wherever possible.